Updated: 8/14/2024

-States and school districts reported spending $4.9 billion in federal Covid-recovery funding in the month of June, bringing total expenditures to nearly $160.4 billion—or 84.6 percent of Elementary and Secondary School Emergency Relief (ESSER) funds, according to the latest federal data.
+States and school districts reported spending $5.9 billion in federal Covid-recovery funding in the month of August, bringing total expenditures to more than $169.7 billion—or 89.6 percent of Elementary and Secondary School Emergency Relief (ESSER) funds, according to the latest federal data.

-Districts have about $29.2 billion to obligate before the September 2024 deadline for allocating the entire $189 billion allotted in three rounds of Congressional appropriations.
+Districts have about $19.8 billion left to either spend or obligate before the September 2024 deadline for allocating the entire $189 billion allotted in three rounds of Congressional appropriations.

 The data do not capture money committed, but not yet expended, for contracts or projects such as capital improvements or long-term tutoring arrangements.
 We will update the chart when new information is available.